hoylabs/OpenDTU-OnBattery-docs/docs/hardware/vedirect.md

 ## VE.Direct Physical Interface

-The VE.Direct socket on the Victron device is male and is comprised of four pins, which are assigned as follows:
+The VE.Direct socket on the Victron device is male and comprises four pins, which are assigned as follows:

 ![VE.Direct Pin-Out](../assets/images/hardware/vedirect_pinout.png)